asteriasdeath-web/Discord-Boost-Tool/README.md

 ### reason why i forked this
-- thw owner said they wanted to make this free but when i made a issue, they said 500$, they are scamming you lmfao
+- the owner said they wanted to make this free but when i made a issue, they said 500$, they are scamming you lmfao

-\/ owner

 ### reason im making this:
 - so many indians are selling a boost tool for $20-$90 so i want to make it free but also want to know if other people actually want it so go ahead and star to show support <3